PhilosophyPage address: http://cset.mnsu.edu/ie/philosophy.html

 The IRE model addresses the how of student learning in engineering while allowing for deeper integration of the what, the technical content merged with professionalism and design skills needed for successful careers.
 Students combine learning of technical information with the execution of engineering design projects, which are usually sponsored by industry.
 Students divide their time every week between learning by doing the design and learning through methods that include, self-learning, peer-learning, and learning from faculty and other external experts.
 The majority of the learning is experiential and done in the context of the design.
 Students learn, practice, and receive feedback on professionalism, design, creativity, and innovation throughout the four-semester curriculum.

 Projects are industry sponsored.
 IRE is located in the heart of Minnesota's iron range.
 Within short driving distance there are six iron mines, two coal generation power plants, a wind-turbine farm, two paper mills, a new precious metals mine, and proposed steel mill.
 The managers and engineers in these industries have embraced this program and have committed to providing projects, project guidance, technical expertise for student learning, internships/co-ops, and assistance in assessment.
+TCE is located in the Minneapolis-St. Paul metropolitan area, home to a wide range of engineering and manufacturing companies.

 During the proposal stage, students, in collaboration with faculty and clients, develop two plans: a design "work plan" which details the entire execution of the deliverable to the client; and a "learning plan" which addresses professional learning objectives, technical learning objectives, and the learning modes that will be employed to meet the objectives as well as methods for formative and summative assessment and reflection.
 When a student is confident in their knowledge, they present evidence to the faculty.
 Faculty vet the evidence and student competency through written or oral exams.